BernardoRFonseca/RossmannSalesPred/README.md

 # 1. Business Context.

-Dirk Rossmann GmbH is one of the largest drug store chains in Europe with around 56,200 employees and over €10 billion annual revenue in Germany, Poland, Hungary, the Czech Republic, Turkey, Albania, Kosovo and Spain.
+**Dirk Rossmann GmbH is one of the largest drug store chains in Europe with around 56,200 employees and over €10 billion annual revenue** in Germany, Poland, Hungary, the Czech Republic, Turkey, Albania, Kosovo, and Spain.

 The scope of this project is based on a CFO demand: stores will be renovated, and for that, the budget needs to be aligned with each store's sales.
-Adding to that, it was requested to predict each store sales for the following 6 weeks.
+Adding to that, it was requested to predict each store's sales for the following 6 weeks.

-In this context, this project intends to provide the management team with a 6 week store sales prediciton.
+In this context, **this project intends to provide the management team with a 6-week store sales prediction.**

 The solution will be available as a Telegram bot, which can be accessed by clicking below: